n1khilmane/n1khilmane/README.md

 - 🥅 2022 Goals: Looking for full-time opportunities starting from May 2023 as SDE/SWE

-- ⚡ Fun fact: I love to click pictures and travel
+- ⚡ Fun fact: I love to click pictures, make videos and travel

 - 📫 How to reach me **nikhilmane@nyu.edu**